jonjamz/mino-cmf/README.md

 It's Mino
 =========

+__Note:__
+- Mino is dead simple, and there is an example project already in here, so it should be easy to get going with it despite the lack of real docs
-__Fair warning: I didn't fully understand programming design patterns when I made this__
+- I didn't fully understand programming design patterns when I made this a few years ago

 It's...
 - a project I created a few years ago, so it's got some older versions of things, but it's still cool!